muppet9010/Factorio-Biter-Revive/README.md

 Modifiers (RCON)
 ==============

 The modifiers concept is designed as a highly flexible way of applying setting values and modifiers to them.
 Modifiers apply for a limited duration and the mod supports multiple being active at one time and "stacking" with each other.
-When a biter dies the mod evaluates all active modifier settings and the mod settings in a hierarchical manner to establish the correct current runtime settings.
+When an enemy dies the mod evaluates all active modifier settings and the mod settings in a hierarchical manner to establish the correct current runtime settings.